To access the Unity Profiler, go to Window > Analysis > Profiler or use the keyboard shortcut Ctrl+7 (Command+7 on macOS).

 If you run into issues where there are too many samples for the Profiler to store in the ring buffer it uses to stream them to the Profiler, then Unity displays an error message.
 To increase the size of the ring buffer, you can adjust the Profiler.maxUsedMemory property for the Player you’re profiling.

 If Deep Profiling causes the frame rate of your application to drop so much that it is impossible to run, you can manually profile blocks of your script code, which has a smaller overhead than Deep Profiling.
 Use ProfilerMarkers to manually add the instrumentation you need to mark up script blocks.
 These appear in the CPU Usage Profiler module.

-If you want to find out which call stacks lead to a GC.Alloc sample without Deep Profiling, you can turn on the collection of Allocation call stacks.
-Enable the Call Stacks setting in the Profiler controls, and then you can select the GC.Alloc samples in the Timeline view, or use the Show Related Objects panel in the Hierarchy view to find the call stacks for these samples.
-For more information, see the documentation on Allocation call stacks in the CPU Profiler Module page.
+If you want to find out which call stacks lead to a GC.Alloc sample without Deep Profiling, you can turn on the collection of Allocation Callstacks.
+When you enable the Managed Allocations setting, you can select the GC.Alloc samples in the Timeline view, or use the Show Related Objects panel in the Hierarchy view to find the call stacks for these samples.
+For more information, see the documentation on Allocation Callstacks in the CPU Profiler Module page.

 The top part of the Profiler window is divided into Profiler modules that profile specific areas of your game.
 When you profile your application, Unity displays the data related to each module in corresponding charts.

 The CPU Usage module provides the best overview of how much time your application spends on each frame.
 The other modules collect more specific data and can help you inspect more specific areas or to monitor the vitals of your application, such as memory consumption, rendering, or audio statistics.